cloudqubes/ootc-documentation/source/adminguide/storage.rst

 and removed from primary storage for optimal utilization of space on primary storage.

-CloudStack does incremental backups for some hypervisors.
+OOTC does incremental backups for some hypervisors.
 When incremental backups are supported, every N backup is a full backup.

 .. cssclass:: table-striped table-bordered table-hover